Version 3.7, 14 May 2021

 You can choose to activate push notifications to alert you to receipt of NHS App messages.
 You can opt out of push notifications at any time.
 Messages will continue to be sent and available via the NHS App whether or not push notifications are activated.
 This functionality may differ from device to device.
 If you use the NHS App across more than one device push notifications must be enabled on each one.

-4.7 User research panel and surveys
+4.7 User research panel, surveys and user research newsletter

 We would like to contact you about taking part in user research to improve the NHS App and connected services.
 We will ask you if you would like to join our user research panel when you register for the NHS App or on a subsequent login.
 If you choose to do so, we will email you a short survey to fill in about you and your health.
 Your answers will help make sure we invite you to user research that is relevant to you.
+We will also ask you if you want to receive our user research newsletter.

 When you have signed up, we may ask you to: